tiprankstipranks

 The market price of our common stock has been volatile over the year and may continue to be volatile.

-The market price and trading volume of our common stock has been volatile over the past year and it may continue to be volatile.
-Over the past fiscal year, our common stock has traded as low as $0.67 and as high as $2.78 per share.
-We cannot predict the price at which our common stock will trade in the future and it may decline.
+The market price and trading volume of our common stock has been volatile over the past year, and it may continue to be volatile.
+Over the past fiscal year, our common stock has traded as low as $0.68 and as high as $3.88 per share.
+We cannot predict the price at which our common stock will trade in the future, and the price of our common stock may decline.
 The price at which our common stock trades may fluctuate significantly and may be influenced by many factors, including our financial results, developments generally affecting the coffee industry, general economic, industry and market conditions, the depth and liquidity of the market for our common stock, fluctuations in coffee prices, investor perceptions of our business, reports by industry analysts, negative announcements by our customers, competitors or suppliers regarding their own performances, and the impact of other "Risk Factors" discussed in this Annual Report.

 Share Price & Shareholder Rights - Risk 3